HoldenCreative/wp_weeverapps/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.6 =
+* Fixed issue with saving map settings
+* Custom taxonomies now save correctly for the Blogs tab
+* More Wordpress-standard interface for editing tabs

 = 1.3.4 =
 * Ability to quickly add all published post content to the Blog tab